the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab1_terminal/_index.md

 title: "01.
 Terminal Adventure"

 # numberHeaders: true
-draft: true
+# draft: true

 ---
 # Into the Terminal
 This lab will explore one of the most important tools we'll use all year: the Terminal.
-While it may seem complicated at first, it will quickly become your go-to tool for computer science class.
 The Terminal is what we'll use to navigate our filesystem, run code files, install software, and do all kinds of other tasks.